catseye/The-Platform/README.markdown

 *   Maentwrog -- just changes for building on AmigaDOS 1.3
 *   Befunge-93 - same
 *   Braktif -- updates to yoob.js 0.7
-*   Tamsin -- next version will be 0.6, but included version will be 0.5
 *   SixtyPical -- next version will be 0.6, but included version will be 0.5